llee454/hornet-website/modules/search/Readme.md

 }

 /*
+  Accepts one argument, done, a function that accepts two arguments: an Error object and a
+  JQuery HTML Element.
+Generates an array of search index entries and attaches them to the search_Index instance.

+  Returns done if this.entries exists, or if an error occurs.
+Otherwise calls done.
 */
 search_Index.prototype.getEntries = function (done) {
-  if (this.entries) {
+  // I. If this.entries exists, return done if (this.entries) {
     return done (null, this.entries);
   }
   var self = this;

-  search_getSetsEntries (this.setIds,
+  // II.
+If not, generate entries search_getSetsEntries (this.setIds,
     function (error, entries) {
-      if (error) { return done (error); }
+      /// III.
+Send error to done and return if (error) { return done (error); }

       self.entries = entries;

-      done (null, entries);
+      // IV.
+Send new entries to done done (null, entries);
   });
 }

 /*
+  Accepts two arguments:
+  * url, a string
+  * done, a function that accepts two arguments: an Error object and a JQuery HTML Element

+  Runs an Ajax call for the Lunr index file.
+  Calls done when finished, passing an error if one occurs and the retrieved json file if not.

 */
 function search_loadLunrIndex (url, done) {
   $.get (url,